Giants vs. Guardians Player Props Betting Odds

-Wilmer Flores is one of the players with prop bets available when the San Francisco Giants and the Cleveland Guardians meet at Oracle Park on Monday (first pitch at 9:45 PM ET).
+Sportsbooks have listed player props for Wilmer Flores and others when the San Francisco Giants host the Cleveland Guardians at Oracle Park on Tuesday at 9:45 PM ET.

 Bet on this matchup or its props with BetMGM!